speedment/speedment-doc/pages/crud.md

     });
 ```

-It is often better to use the functional equivalent `updater()` in streams and optionals.
-This an example of how it can be done:
+It is often better to use the functional equivalent `updater()` in `Stream` and `Optional` constructs.
+Here is an example of how to do:
 ``` java
     languages.stream()
         .filter(Language.NAME.equal("Deutsch"))